Serving Dekalb, Aurora, Batavia, Geneva, & Sycamore

-Ken Spears is a Certified Aging in Place Specialist and uses his skills to design kitchens that will be safe and functional for many years to come.
+Ken Spears is a Certified Aging in Place Contractor and uses his skills to design kitchens that will be safe and functional for many years to come.
 Our team incorporates universal design concepts and products in our recommendations to meet your needs over time.
 Some of the features we use for our aging in place remodels include:

 - Wall support and provision for adjustable and/or varied height counters

 - Upper cabinets lowered three inches below the conventional height

 - Pull out shelves and a lazy susan in the lower cabinets

 - Glass-front cabinet doors on all upper cabinets